azazelm3dj3d/0xnose/README.md

 To specify which tests to run, pass test names on the command line:

-   xnosetests only_test_this.py
+   nosetests only_test_this.py

 Test names specified may be file or module names, and may optionally indicate the test case to run by separating the module or file name from the test case name with a colon.
 Filenames may be relative or absolute.
 Examples:

-   xnosetests test.module
+   nosetests test.module
-   xnosetests another.test:TestCase.test_method
+   nosetests another.test:TestCase.test_method
-   xnosetests a.test:TestCase
+   nosetests a.test:TestCase
-   xnosetests /path/to/test/file.py:test_function
+   nosetests /path/to/test/file.py:test_function

-You may also change the working directory where xnose looks for tests by using the -w switch:
+You may also change the working directory where nose looks for tests by using the -w switch:

-   xnosetests -w /path/to/tests
+   nosetests -w /path/to/tests

 Note, however, that support for multiple -w arguments is now deprecated and will be removed in a future release.
-As of xnose 0.10, you can get the same behavior by specifying the target directories *without* the -w switch:
+As of nose 0.10, you can get the same behavior by specifying the target directories *without* the -w switch:

-   xnosetests /path/to/tests /another/path/to/tests
+   nosetests /path/to/tests /another/path/to/tests

 Further customization of test selection and loading is possible through the use of plugins.